-Banana pudding cookies are soft, tender, and overloaded with flavor!
+Banana pudding cookies are soft, tender, and loaded with old-fashioned flavor!

 If you’re as obsessed with banana pudding as I am, you just found your new favorite cookie recipe.

-Perfect for parties, bake sales, or just when your sweet tooth strikes, these banana pudding cookies are a must-make.
+Perfect for parties or bake sales, these banana pudding cookies are a must-make.

-A heavenly mix of dry banana pudding, white chocolate chips, and Nilla wafers, these babies taste just like the classic dessert recipe – only in cookie form.
+These heavenly morsels taste just like the classic dessert recipe – only in cookie form.

-I promise, if you’re on the hunt for sweet and addictive cookies, you’ll go bananas for these.
+If you’re on the hunt for something sweet and addictive, you’ll go bananas for these.